Replication to SQL Database single and pooled databases

 - On the on-premises SQL Server use the New Subscription Wizard or Transact-SQL statements to create a push to subscription to Azure SQL Database.

-- The initial data set is typically a snapshot that is created by the Snapshot Agent and distributed and applied by the Distribution Agent.
-The initial data set can also be supplied through a backup or other means, such as SQL Server Integration Services.
+- With single and pooled databases in Azure SQL Database, the initial data set is a snapshot that is created by the Snapshot Agent and distributed and applied by the Distribution Agent.
+With a managed instance database, you can also use a database backup to seed the subscriber database.

 Data Migration Scenario